-An exploration of theoretical concepts of computer operation and communication
+- An exploration of theoretical concepts of computer operation and communication

-There is plenty of practical work such as programming Python, The BBC micro:bit (mini-computer) and HTML/CSS as well as an introduction to databases.
+There is plenty of practical work such as programming Python, the micro:bit (mini-computer) and HTML/CSS as well as an introduction to databases.

 - Learning journey - IGCSE

 Students who elect to take computer science to IGCSE develop their understanding of the main principles of problem-solving using computers.
 They apply their understanding to develop computer-based solutions to problems using algorithms and a high-level programming language.
-They also develop a range of technical skills, as well as the ability to test effectively and to evaluate computing solutions.
+They develop a range of technical skills, including the ability to test and evaluate alternative algorithmic solutions.

 The course helps students appreciate current and emerging computing technologies and the benefits of their use, and they learn to recognise the ethical issues and potential risks when using computers.

 - Providing stretch

-We regularly set optional tasks for pupils who would like to do extra work to deepen their knowledge or skills, from writing a program to find the Highest Common Factor of two integers to researching the origins of the World Wide Web.
+We regularly set optional tasks for pupils who would like to do more to deepen their knowledge or skills, from writing a program to find the Highest Common Factor of two integers to researching the origins of the World Wide Web.
 Certain coding websites such as projecteuler.net, code.org or hackerrank.com are popular places to develop programming skills.

 - Beyond the classroom

 There is plenty of scope for extension for those who develop a passion for the subject.
 The Perse Programmers club runs weekly, offering a range of certificates, extension problems and competitions.

 We also offer Digital Literacy club to enable students to achieve industry-approved Microsoft Office Specialist qualifications.